 It really just boils down to respect.
 Respect the others in your dorm, their belongings, their sanity.
 Expect the same respect for you!
 Hostels can be really amazing place to stay when your traveling on a budget, especially if your solo.
 I’ve had so many great experiences at hostels from beer tasting in Bruges to drinking wine and eating French cheese in Paris, all with the new friends I had made at those hostels.

 Hostels are a great place to step out of your comfort zone if your quiet or shy because no one knows that!
 I personally love travelling because no one knows who you are at home, they just know you now.
 It’s freeing and you can present yourself any way that you want to.
 If you haven’t booked a hostel yet, make sure to book through Hostelworld to compare all the different hostels in your destination!
-I talked more about Hostelworld in part one of my Complete Guide to Hostels.
+I talked more about Hostelworld in my post about finding the right hostel, here.

 I hope this list of 10 Rules of Hostel Etiquette has been helpful!
 If you’ve stayed in a hostel below, let me know some of your hostel experiences!